THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 *All models and analyses for the discrete case can be found in the notebook* [gLIA_discrete.ipynb](https://github.com/THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/blob/680327090e751be220a3eb1ef2db82d742da12bd/gLIA_discrete.ipynb)

 - **Key Findings - Discrete case**:
-  - gLIA scales to at least 1,000 words, with symmetric and negative definite variants outperforming others.
+  - gLIA scales to at least 1,000 words, with the standard version sharply dominating.
-  - IA degrades significantly beyond 200 words.
+  - All other gLIA models degrade significantly beyond 100 words.
-  - Symmetric gLIA with negative definite $M$ is globally stable, admitting a Lyapunov function:
+  - IA is essentially at chance except for 500 words